scraperlab/browserext/README.md

 For user, from which web server is running, you must set the environment variable DISPLAY with server number with which the extension will work.
-For apache2 this can be done by adding this line to /etc/apache2/envvars file:
+For apache2 this can be done by adding this line to envvars file:

 `export DISPLAY=:0.0`